 Potential for EPS Manipulation

-One major concern is the potential for manipulation.
-Companies can artificially boost EPS through stock buybacks, reducing the number of shares outstanding without improving profitability.
-This practice can create a misleading impression of financial strength.
+One primary concern is the potential for manipulation.
+Companies can artificially boost EPS by reducing the number of shares outstanding, not through better profits but through stock buybacks.
+This practice has the potential to misrepresent financial strength.

 Understanding the Scope and Shortcomings